nzbgetcom/par2cmdline-turbo/README.md

 ## Threading & OpenMP

-par2cmdline-turbo removes par2cmdline's OpenMP dependency, replacing it with C++11's threads.
+par2cmdline-turbo removes par2cmdline's [OpenMP dependency](https://github.com/jkansanen/par2cmdline-mt), replacing it with C++11's threads.
+This change enables fully static builds, as a number of environments can only dynamically link to the OpenMP runtime.

 This does have a flow on effect that the `-t`/`-T` flags and libpar2’s *threads* related parameters will be present and work, regardless of OpenMP presence (in par2cmdline, these would differ depending on whether OpenMP support was compiled in).